Edwin420s/Password-Roast-AI/README.md

 - OpenAI for providing the GPT API
 - Flask community for the excellent web framework
+- Have I Been Pwned for breach data
 - Security researchers for password analysis techniques

 ## Support